WAIdrones/WAIdrones-web/content/home/services.md

 - icon: ruler
   icon_pack: fas
   name: VOLUME MEASUREMENTS
-  description: Need to measure the size of a large or complex hole or pile?
-We can do that precisely from the air!
+  description: Need an accurate measurement of a hole or pile?
+We can do that from the air!
-- icon: ruler
+- icon: comment
   icon_pack: fas
-  name: REPEAT SURVEY
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin eu sem vehicula, mattis ipsum et, dapibus magna.
-- icon: 🧘🏼‍♀️
-  icon_pack: emoji
-  name: YOGA
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin eu sem vehicula, mattis ipsum et, dapibus magna.
-- icon: hiking
-  icon_pack: fas
-  name: POSTURE CORRECTION
+  name: CUSTOM
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin eu sem vehicula, mattis ipsum et, dapibus magna.
+  description: Can;t see what you need?
+Get in contact below to see if we can offer a custom solution.

 # Uncomment to use emoji icons.
 #- icon: ":smile:"